5 Surprising Factors in Tattoo Removal

 Some of the factors that impact the number of laser treatments necessary to remove a tattoo are more obvious than others.
 Ink depth, density, and color, as well as skin type are a few factors you may figure would influence the process.

 With any art, there are two players in the removal process — the eraser and the canvas.
-When using the best, most state-of-the art lasers, that means that the health of the canvas usually determines how successful the removal is.
+When using the best, most state-of-the art laser (the Quanta Q Plus) that means that the health of the canvas usually determines how successful the removal is.
 Generally speaking, healthier bodies see better results because the body processes the shattered ink and heals faster.

 With that said, here are five of the least known factors that can affect and even prolong the tattoo removal process.

-Location Since your body is attempting to reabsorb and break apart the ink that the laser fragments, your blood flow plays a large role.
+Location Since your body is attempting to reabsorb and flush out the ink that the laser fragments, your blood flow plays a large role.
 Tattoos located closer to the heart where the blood flow is strongest fade quicker than those farther away.
-Because of this the hands and feet can be especially troublesome.
+Because of this, the hands and feet can be especially troublesome.

-Nicotine Use Nicotine inhibits the immune system and studies have shown that being a smoker can reduce your chances of a successful removal by up to 70%.
+Nicotine Use Nicotine inhibits the immune system and studies have shown that being a smoker can increase the number of treatments required for a successful removal by up to 70%.
 How many reasons do you need to quit?

 Physical Activity As mentioned earlier, a healthy lifestyle that includes physical activity helps the body’s blood flow, immune system, and simply operate at a high level.
 A physically fit person will typically have a shorter tattoo removal process.